Kenneth Merritt: Military career

 After his involvement in the CCC, he wanted to join the Marine Corps.
 When he was in the recruitment office waiting to talk to the recruitment sergeant, he was inspired by a poster depicting a soldier with a machine gun descending to the ground strapped into a parachute.
 Under the image was the words "Are you man enough to fill these boots?"
 Merritt then decided he wanted to become a paratrooper.
 He enlisted in the Army at Fort Sill, Oklahoma on October 15, 1942, when he was 19 years old.

 He was then sent to Camp Blanding, Florida on October 20, 1942, where he joined the newly activated Headquarters Company, 1st Battalion, 508th Parachute Infantry Regiment.

-Merritt attended parachute school in February 1943 at Fort Moore, Georgia (formerly Fort Benning) and received his wings three weeks later, making him a qualified parachutist.
+Merritt attended parachute school in February 1943 at Fort Benning, Georgia (formerly Fort Benning) and received his wings three weeks later, making him a qualified parachutist.
 His first time in combat was on the night of June 6, 1944.

 Merritt was promoted to corporal at Camp Mackall, North Carolina and had been trained there for advanced infantry and airborne operations training.

 Merritt was nominated by Lieutenant George Lamm for the Silver Star and was presented with it by General Matthew Ridgway for disabling a German machine gun nest, during fighting at Hill 131 near La Cuiroterie, France on July 3, 1944.
 Although Merritt was never assigned to George Lamm's unit, he was attached to the company from Normandy through the Battle of the Bulge.

 Merritt retired from the military at Fort Bragg, North Carolina (formerly Fort Bragg) on December 1, 1977.